Reveal-Energy-Services/orchid-python-api/README-dev.md

     - Remove `Pipfile` and `Pipfile.lock` using the command supported by your shell.
     - Remove any other files remaining in the virtual environment directory.
     - Be sure to remove any **hidden** files or directories.
-For example, a file or a directory starting with a dot ("."), like `.ipynb-checkpoints`, is hidden to typical listings of Unix-like shells.
+For example, a file or a directory starting with a dot ("."), like `.ipynb_checkpoints`, is hidden to typical listings of Unix-like shells.

 - Create a new, clean virtual environment by:
     - Execute the command `pipenv install --python=<python_ver>` where `python_ver` is the version of Python